gem5/website/_pages/documentation/learning_gem5/part1/part1_2_simple_config.md

 ```

 Now, we can create a CPU.
 We'll start with the most simple timing-based
-CPU in gem5, *TimingSimpleCPU*.
+CPU in gem5 for the X86 ISA, *X86TimingSimpleCPU*.
 This CPU model executes each instruction
 in a single clock cycle to execute, except memory requests, which flow
 through the memory system.
 To create the CPU you can simply just
 instantiate the object:

 ```
-system.cpu = TimingSimpleCPU()
+system.cpu = X86TimingSimpleCPU()
 ```

+If we wanted to use the RISCV ISA we could use `RiscvTimingSimpleCPU` or if
+we wanted to use the ARM ISA we could use `ArmTimingSimpleCPU`.
+However, we
+will continue to use the X86 ISA for this exercise.

 Next, we're going to create the system-wide memory bus: